 - International relations theory: critical approaches, interpretive methodologies and analysis.

 Undergraduate: BA in International Relations, IR & History, War Studies and History.
-2019-2020 modules: The UN and Global Governance, dissertation supervision
+2020-2021 modules: A History of Nations, Nationalism, and Theories of the State, dissertation supervision

 Postgraduate: MA International Relations and Contemporary War.
 2019-2020 modules: International Relations and Contemporary War 1, dissertation supervision

 - International Relations